THE REVEALING OF THE SONS OF GOD

-For as the body is one, and hath many members, and all the members of that one body, being many, are one body: so also is Christ.
+For as the [human] body is one and has many members, but all the members of that one body, being many, are one body, so also is Christ.
 (I Corinthians 12:12)

-Now ye are the body of Christ, and members in particular.
+Now you are the body of Christ, and members individually.
 (I Corinthians 12:27)

 Sometimes it seems as though the concept of Christ in us is still a mystery to Christians.
 The emphasis in Christian teaching appears to be on the external as though we are learning about an external Christ and serving an external Christ.
 Perhaps the mystery of Christ in us, the forming of the Kingdom of God in us, needs to be stressed in our day.

 Paul compared the Body of Christ with the human body, emphasizing the fact that while believers have various personalities and ministries they still compose one body.

 So also is Christ!
 Think of it!
 Messiah whom the Jews are expecting includes not only the glorious Head, the Lord Jesus, but also the members of His Body.
 The appearing of Christ, the Anointed One, will be the appearing of the Lord Jesus and also the saints in whom He is dwelling.